cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 `-A` such that `A + (-A) = (-A) + A = I`.
 Scalar multiplication is equivalent to the repeated application of the group operation on an element A with itself `r-1` times, this is denoted as `r*A = A + ... + A`.
 For any element `A`, `p*A=I`.
-We denote `B` as the fixed generator of the group.
-Scalar base multiplication is equivalent to the repeated application of the group operation `B` with itself `r-1` times, this is denoted as `ScalarBaseMult(r)`.
+Scalar base multiplication is equivalent to the repeated application of the group operation on the fixed group generator with itself `r-1` times, and is denoted as `ScalarBaseMult(r)`.
 The set of scalars corresponds to `GF(p)`.
 This document uses types `Element` and `Scalar` to denote elements of the group and its set of scalars, respectively.

 We now detail a number of member functions that can be invoked on a prime-order group.